phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

     static void pib_zend_extension_fcall_begin_handler(zend_execute_data *ex) { }

-So far so good, this extension compiles as a zend extension, but does nothing.
+So far so good, this extension compiles as a Zend extension, but does nothing.
 Not really nothing.
 The first lines in the ``zend_extension`` structure appear in the ``phpinfo()``::

     This program makes use of the Zend Scripting Language Engine: